 In order to best enjoy your walking safari experience in Botswana, you must travel to the private game reserves or the private concession and community areas in northern Botswana.
 The north of Botswana is famous for its high wildlife density which makes the region particularly exciting.
 Walking safaris are unfortunately not permitted in the public national parks, but in private game reserves and in private concession and community areas however, the lodges and tented camps are allowed, and often do, offer walking safaris as part of their daily activities.
 Nowhere is this more exciting than in the Okavango Delta.
 You never truly know what you may come across here as the region is home to a host of wildlife including giraffe, zebra, hippo as well as rhino, buffalo, lion and leopard.
 Luckily, your guide will always be at your side and knows the region like the back of his hand.

 There is another, completely different walking experience which Botswana offers.
-Walking with the San/Bushmen on a bushwalk.
-Here the emphasis lies less with the tracking and the discovery of animals, although this may also happen, but is aimed more at providing an insight into the lives of the fascinating San/Bushmen people and how they have learned to survive the harsh environment which they inhabit.
-The best places for a bushwalk with the San/Bushmen is in the arid Kalahari and near the immense Makgadikgadi Salt Pans.
+Walking with the San on a bushwalk.
+Here the emphasis lies less with the tracking and the discovery of animals, although this may also happen, but is aimed more at providing an insight into the fascinating lives of the San people and how they have learned to survive the harsh environment which they inhabit.
+The best places for a bushwalk with the San is in the arid Kalahari and near the immense Makgadikgadi Salt Pans.

 As you walk through the wide-open spaces, your local guide will explain to you the various uses of different plants in the region.
-Some plants can be used for medicinal purposes, while others contain poison which can be extracted and is then applied to the San/Bushmen’s hunting arrows.
-You might be shown how to set up slings, designed to trap small animals and even where to look for roots which contain precious water, a valuable asset when in the middle of this arid landscape.
-You can listen to stories, some of which have been passed on through generations and learn more about the San/Bushmen and their cultural beliefs.
-By taking a walk with the San/Bushmen, you will be afforded a glimpse of the wealth of knowledge these people possess and of their incredible connection to the natural environment.
+Some plants can be used for medicinal purposes, while others contain poison which can be extracted and is then applied to the San’s hunting arrows.
+You might be shown where to look for roots which contain precious water, a valuable asset when in the middle of this arid landscape.
+You can listen to stories, some of which have been passed on through generations and learn more about the San and their cultural beliefs.
+By taking a walk with the San, you will be afforded a glimpse of the wealth of knowledge these people possess and of their incredible connection to the natural environment.